grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

     # The CLI flags prefix for this block configuration is:
     # blocks-storage.bucket-store.metadata-cache
     [memcached: <memcached>]

+    # The redis block configures the Redis-based caching backend.
+    # The CLI flags prefix for this block configuration is:
+    # blocks-storage.bucket-store.metadata-cache
+    [redis: <redis>]

     # (advanced) How long to cache list of tenants in the bucket.
     # CLI flag: -blocks-storage.bucket-store.metadata-cache.tenants-list-ttl